Fracture

 How long will it take for my child's fracture to heal?

-Children heal differently.
-Your child's healing depends on where the fracture is and how severe the break is.
-For example, a simple buckle fracture will need a plaster cast for 2 to 3 weeks and be almost completely healed in 4 weeks.
-Children heal in about half the time it takes an adult to heal from a similar injury.
-Often fractures in bones that are growing will correct their own shape ('remodel').
-This means that even if your child's bones are not quite in line, they will usually correct themselves with time.
+Tamariki heal differently from adults.
+Your child's healing will depend on where the fracture is and how severe the break is.
+For example, a simple buckle fracture will need a plaster cast or splint for 2 to 3 weeks and be almost completely healed in 4 weeks.

 How can I care for my child with a fracture at home?

-If your child has a fractured arm, they should wear an arm sling when they are up and about.
+If your child has a fractured arm, they should wear an arm sling or a collar and cuff when they are up and about.

-If your child has a fractured leg, they will need crutches.
-Remember that in the first few days, your child should rest and keep their leg raised.
-They should only use crutches for short periods, such as getting up to go to the toilet.
-Follow the instructions of the medical team about when your child stands or walks.
+If your child has a fractured leg, they will need crutches, a walking frame or a wheelchair.
+In the first few days, your child should rest and keep their leg raised.
+They should only use crutches when getting up for short periods, such as going to the toilet.
+Follow the instructions of the health professionals looking after your child.

 Your child will usually need pain relief for the first few days after going home from hospital.
-Your child's nurse or doctor should talk to you about pain relief before you go home.
+A health professional should talk to you about pain relief before you go home.

 When should I seek help for my child's fracture?